Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Effects of flux limit criteria on galaxy clustering

-We correct the bias caused by the flux limit effect with the help of two photometric samples: one is the parent photometric sample that includes all galaxies in the same redshift and mass ranges as the redshift survey sample ({\tt sample p}), and the other is the subset of galaxies in the this sample that meet the flux criteria of the survey sample ({\tt sample p$^\prime$}).
-For instance, for a given stellar mass range and a redshift interval $z_l<z<z_u$, {\tt sample p} consists of all the galaxies from the parent photometric sample that fall in the same mass range and have photometric redshifts in the range of $z_l-2\delta z<z_{\rm phot}<z_u+2\delta z$, where $\delta z$ is the uncertainty of the photometric redshift, $z_{\rm photo}$.
-We assume that the photometric redshift and stellar mass for galaxies in the photometric parent sample can be estimated from fitting the multi-band SED, e.g. by using data from the HSC imaging survey for the PFS targets.
-The range of photometric redshift is chosen so as to include most (if not all) of the correlated pairs in the sample, and simultaneously to minimize the computing time by removing uncorrelated pairs in the foreground and background.
-For PFS targets, $\delta z/(1+z)=0.02-0.03$.
-For the redshift interval of $1.4<z<1.7$, for example, the photo-z range is set to $1.1<z_{\rm phot}<2$.
-Since {\tt sample p$^\prime$} is a subset of {\tt sample p}, the spectroscopic sample from the mock survey ({\tt sample s}) is a subset of {\tt sample p$^\prime$} limited by the incomplete sampling and imperfect redshift determination.
+Here we propose a new method to correct the bias in the clustering measurements as caused by the flux limit effect.
+For this purpose we use two photometric samples: one is the parent photometric sample ({\tt sample p}) that includes all galaxies in the same redshift and mass ranges as the redshift survey sample ({\tt sample s}), and the other is the subset of galaxies in {\tt sample p} that meet the flux criteria of the survey sample ({\tt sample p$^\prime$}).
+We estimate the sampling rate caused by the flux limit selection criteria in the space spanned by galaxy properties $\vec{\mathbf{q}}$.
+Here we use the redshift, stellar mass and rest-frame color of the galaxies, that is, $\vec{\mathbf{q}}=\{z, M_\ast, y-J\}$.
+The redshift used here is the photometric redshift, and we assume that the photometric redshift, stellar mass and rest-frame color for galaxies in the photometric parent sample can be estimated from fitting the multi-band SED, e.g. by using data from the HSC imaging survey for the PFS targets.
+The sampling rate caused by the flux limit selection criteria is estimated directly by

-{\tt Sample s} and {\tt sample p$^\prime$} are essentially equivalent in terms of clustering.
-The problem is, however, that both {\tt sample s} and {\tt sample p$^\prime$} are a biased subset of {\tt sample p} due to the flux selection criteria, and that {\tt sample p} is the complete and representative sample for the clustering of the galaxy population we want to measure.
-Unfortunately, it is hard to estimate $w_{\rm pp}(r_p)$ accurately from the photometric sample owing to the large uncertainties in photo-z.
-Here we propose to estimate $w_{\rm pp}(r_p)$ through the following relations:

-where $b_{\rm s}$ is the relative bias of {\tt sample s} (and equivalently {\tt sample p$^\prime$}) with respect to {\tt sample p}, and $w_{\rm sp^\prime}$, $w_{\rm sp}$ and $w_{\rm pp^\prime}$ are cross-correlation functions between the two samples indicated by the subscripts.
-On the other hand, the factor $b_{\rm s}$ can also be defined by the ratio of the auto-correlation between {\tt sample s} and {\tt sample p}: $b_{\rm s}=\sqrt{w_{\rm ss}/w_{\rm pp}}$.
-Thus, the auto-correlation of {\tt sample p}, i.e. the corrected $w_p(r_p)$ of {\tt sample s}, can be estimated as

-where the cross-correlation functions, $w_{\rm sp^\prime}$ and $w_{\rm sp}$, can be estimated from the two photometric samples, {\tt sample p} and {\tt smple p'}, using the method described in Appendix~\ref{app:cross_correlation}.
-In practice, for galaxies in {\tt sample s}, we count the neighbours from {\tt sample p} and {\tt sample p$^\prime$} as a function of $r_p$.
-These galaxy counts are then normalized by the expected mean counts to determine $w_{\rm sp}(r_p)$ and $w_{\rm sp^\prime}(r_p)$, respectively.
-Finally, we obtain $w_{\rm ss, true}$ using \autoref{eqn:wpp}, which is the unbiased projected 2PCF corrected for the flux limit effect.